 Many children with cerebral palsy experience abnormal growth or deformities due to uneven muscle tension.
 In fact, nearly 20-25% of children with cerebral palsy develop scoliosis (when the spine curves to the side).

-While orthotics won’t prevent muscle contractions, they can help individuals practice moving with correct form and gently stretch spastic muscles.
+While orthotics won’t prevent muscle contractions, they can stabilize muscles and joints to help individuals practice moving with correct form and gently stretch spastic muscles.

 Depending on the complications an individual with cerebral palsy experiences, various medications may be recommended.